Ways to Otain Your Seedlings For Your Salad Table

 Perseverance is the key to growing seedlings so if you find you aren't getting the results you would like, try something different such as a new position with more sun, less water or change seed varieties.

-When you receive your Salad Table you also get Grow Cubes, Nutrient and an assortment of seeds to get growing right away.
+When you receive your Salad Table you also get Grow Cubes and Nutrient to get you growing right away.

 Growing your own seedlings is one of the most rewarding experiences you can have.
 Enjoy...